How do I become an Osteopath?

 - As an osteopath you will take the time to understand your patient.
 Osteopaths learn how to take a patient’s medical history and how to perform a range of orthopaedic and diagnostic tests.

-- Osteopaths learn how to use their hands to find and treat problems.
+- You will learn how to use your hands to find and treat problems.

-- Osteopaths become experts in the human body and are able to provide advice and support regarding posture, exercise, stress reduction and other lifestyle issues that may form part of the ongoing management of a patient’s recovery.
+- As an osteopath you will become an expert in the human body.
+You are able to provide advice and support regarding posture, exercise, stress reduction and other lifestyle issues that can form part of the ongoing management of a patient’s recovery.